13 Animals That Never Sleep 🤯

 Scientists discovered this active resting time in a study conducted in 1967, which is evidence that bullfrogs do not require sleep.

-However, modern researchers are beginning to dispute this, and they are calling for additional research in order to get a better understanding of the resting times of bullfrogs and how they can live till brumation.
+However, modern researchers are beginning to dispute this, and they are calling for additional research to better understand the resting times of bullfrogs and how they can live till brumation.

 6. Bluefish